 What to do next

 Congratulations on your offer.
 On this page you’ll find practical steps about what to do next to get a confirmed place at NTU.
-You’re now also eligible to apply for one of our scholarships – what are you waiting for?
+You’re now also eligible to apply for one of our scholarships – good luck!

 Understanding your offer